 Chosen by Phil from JOURNICATION Travel Blog

 Geneva is located at Lake Geneva (Lac Leman) in the westernmost tip of Switzerland and right at the border to France.
 As the home of many international organizations such as the United Nations and the International Committee of the Red Cross and Red Crescent Movement, Geneva played a large role in forging the world as we know it.
-Therefore, a tour of at least one of the institutions is must for everyone that visits Switzerland and that is interested in history and politics.
+Therefore, a tour of at least one of the institutions is a must for everyone that visits Switzerland and that is interested in history and politics.

 In addition to that, Geneva has incredibly picturesque surroundings.
 The lake and the French and Swiss Alps as a backdrop create a stunning scenery that only highlights the charming Old Town of Geneva.
 Enjoy it while eating a cheese fondue at Buvette des Bains on the lake or climb the tower of Cathedrale St Pierre for a stunning view over the city and the famous Jet d’Eau fountain.

 If you want to visit at least one institution or museum, you should spend two days in Geneva, which makes the city a great weekend getaway in Europe.
-With an approximate daily budget between 100 and 150 CHF, it might not be the cheapest place to visit in Switzerland, but you should not skip it.
+With an approximate daily budget of between 100 and 150 CHF, it might not be the cheapest place to visit in Switzerland, but you should not skip it.

 Recommended by Steph from A Nomad’s Passport